I beg to move,

 Finally, I will say one more thing on this issue.
 The Conservatives have hugely lauded individual schools and some headteachers who have followed the programme in this instance.
 Now, however, one of the Tories’ lauded headteachers in Birmingham—I will not name them here today—has been banned from teaching indefinitely because of poor standards in the school they run.

 So, the system is broken and fragmented.
-When there are 124 failing schools left stranded outside the system, waiting to be transferred to another chain or sponsor, something is wrong; the hon.
-Member for Ellesmere Port and Neston (Justin Madders) talked about this issue very articulately.
+When there are 124 failing schools left stranded outside the system, waiting to be transferred to another chain or sponsor, something is wrong; my hon.
+Friend the Member for Ellesmere Port and Neston (Justin Madders) talked about this issue very articulately.
 Indeed, there are authorities that are willing to participate but they have been cut out of the system, including authorities with some great expertise—not just Labour authorities, but Conservative-controlled authorities, too.
 That does not chime with what lots of Conservative councillors say should be the policy up and down the country.

 The right hon.
 Member for Chelsea and Fulham talked about faith.
 What would happen if it was not for the Church of England, which is a broker to so many thousands of schools, especially in rural areas?
 It is a different situation for those of us who represent cities.
 We have no trouble in cities in finding academy sponsors, but in rural and suburban areas schools have trouble in that respect.